 It took me quite a while to find something perfect.

 When an old relative died, I inherited this lovely little chest, in which she used to keep designs and pattern for clothes.
 Turned out it was exactly what I needed.

 Building the inside

-I started out with builing the wooden plateu, then I arranged the stones (leftovers from the stones I collected for the basement diorama), in a suiting pattern around it, attaching them with a small-grained acrylic paste.
+I started out with builing the wooden plateu, then I arranged the stones in a suiting pattern around it, attaching them with a small-grained acrylic paste.
 I wanted a floor for this church that looked very old, very used, but clean and serene, so I polished the stones to give them a nice shine.